-HINDU NATIONALISM AS A DOCTRINE has been concerned primarily with promoting unity and a sense of nationhood among Hindus rather than religion per se, but this has largely been motivated by and focused on demonizing minorities, especially Muslims.
-Although the doctrine has deep ideological roots in Indian responses to British colonialism, and it is served by organizations, notably the RSS, whose discipline, coherence and longevity are well-established, Hindu Nationalism until recently was a fringe movement limited to certain elite groups.
-The movement's expansion in the late 1980s and early 1990s came about in part because of the errors of other parties, but the popularity of the BJP, the main Hindu Nationalist party, appears to have peaked and may be in decline.
-Today the BJP is in power largely by default: the Congress is still not strong enough to win elections on its own, and other parties prefer the BJP to the Congress, which could threaten them in their own states.
+Hindu Nationalism as a doctrine has been concerned primarily with promoting unity and a sense of nationhood among Hindus rather than religion per se, but this has largely been motivated by and focused on demonizing minorities, and especially Muslims.
+Although the doctrine has deep ideological roots in Indian responses to British colonialism, and it is served by organizations, notably the RSS, whose discipline, coherence and longevity are well-established, until recently it was a fringe movement limited to certain elite groups.
+The movement's expansion in the late 1980s and early 1990s came about in part because of the errors of other parties but the popularity of the BJP, the main Hindu Nationalist party, appears to have peaked and may be in decline.
+Today the BJP is in power largely by default: the Congress is still not strong enough to win elections on its own again, and other parties prefer the BJP to the Congress, which could threaten them in their own states.